Probing the peak of star formation with the stochastic background of binary black hole mergers: Introduction

 Instead, the \ac{TBS} allows for simultaneous detection and hierarchical inference of \ac{BBH} population properties without imposing arbitrary thresholds on detection significance of individual events (see also \citealt{Gaebel:2018poe, Farr:2013yna, Messenger:2012jy}).
 This avoids the issue of accounting for selection effects in hierarchical analyses~\citep{Loredo:2004nn, Mandel:2018mve, 2022hgwa.bookE..45V}, which are often a significant source of systematic uncertainty~\citep[e.g.,][]{Talbot:2023pex, Essick:2023upv}. \cite{Smith:2020lkj} demonstrated that informative constraints can be obtained on the \ac{BBH} mass and spin distributions using one week of data, but did not attempt to fit the redshift distribution.
 The ability to constrain the shape of the merger redshift distribution beyond the detection redshifts of individual events would imply that the most distant mergers contribute information to the detection and characterization of the background.
 However, the recent result of \citet{Renzini:2024hiu} using a Fisher matrix approach to conclude that the \ac{TBS} obtains 99\% of its information from merger redshifts $z < 1$ casts into doubt the ability of this method to shed light on the properties of high-redshift sources.

 In this work, we instead take a Bayesian approach to determine where the \ac{TBS} gets its information, modifying the original likelihood used in \cite{Smith:2017vfk} to incorporate selection effects (above or below a given threshold) to systematically exclude certain sources from the analysis in an unbiased way in Section~\ref{sec:tbs}.
 We also extend the threshold-less hierarchical inference analysis of \cite{Smith:2020lkj} to the \ac{BBH} merger redshift distribution in Section~\ref{sec:redshift_inference}.
 While we find that the information driving the posterior on $\xi$ is indeed dominated by the segments with the loudest individual events in qualitative agreement with \citet{Renzini:2024hiu}, we are able to obtain a meaningful constraint on the shape of the \ac{BBH} redshift distribution past the peak of star formation where no individual sources are detected.
 This implies that while the weakest events do not contribute much information to the detection of the \ac{SGWB} using the \ac{TBS}, they do contribute information to the characterization of the underlying \ac{BBH} population producing the background.
 Further discussion of the results and caveats of our analysis are presented in Section~\ref{sec:conclusions}.
+The posterior samples for all analyses presented in this work, including individual-event parameter estimation and hierarchical inference, are available on Zenodo~\citep{bers_2025_17540511}.